7 Ways to Monetize Your Wordpress Blog in 2024

 Monetize WordPress by selling physical products

 You don’t have to restrict yourself to digital products.
-Physical eCommerce has absolutely boomed over the last few years – and lot’s of publishers and bloggers have been getting in on the action too.
+Physical eCommerce has absolutely boomed over the last few years - and many publishers and bloggers have been getting in on the action too.

-What kind of products could you sell?
+What kind of products could you sell in your own online store?
 Well, if you’re a fitness blogger, it’ll be very natural to sell supplements or gym gear.
 If you blog about fashion, think about some cool items your readers would like to buy.
-Think of what your readers would really be excited to buy from you, then figure out a way to get it to them – simple (but not always easy).
+Think of what your readers would really be excited to buy from you, then figure out a way to get it to them - simple (but not always easy).

 Where you source these is up to you.
 You can buy inventory at wholesale, dropship, or even get your own unique items manufactured.